weibeu/cosnote/README.md

 ## API Endpoints

 Minimal documentation of all API endpoints.
+To try out the API you may make use of this [Postman Collection](https://www.getpostman.com/collections/d6511a6f788cb9dc250c).

 - **API BASE ROUTE:** `/api`
 - **Content-Type** `application/json`